DockTail Documentation

 /var/run/tailscale/tailscaled.sock |

-Tailscale daemon socket |
+Tailscale daemon socket. |

 Supported Protocols